surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Security/Unprotect-CmsMessage.md

 Specifies one or more CMS message recipients, identified in any of the following formats:

-- An actual certificate (as retrieved from the certificate provider).
+- An actual certificate (as retrieved from the Certificate provider).
 - Path to the a file containing the certificate.
 - Path to a directory containing the certificate.
 - Thumbprint of the certificate (used to look in the certificate store).